Apply to become a firefighter/paramedic.

 • Presentation and oral communication skills

 Reference checks will be completed following a successful panel interview.
-Conducting of reference checks does not necessarily indicate advancement to the next step.
-The candidate's overall results at this step will determine if the candidate advances further.
+A reference check does not necessarily indicate advancement to the next step.
+Only candidates who meet the requirements will advance to the next step.
+You will be advised if you are or are not advancing.

 Step 6: Letter of conditional offer